webis-de/summary-workbench/docs/docs/writing-a-plugin.md

 ---

 This section explains how you can write your own metrics or summarizers to integrate with Summary Workbench.
-To get started more easily, checkout the plugins under `metrics/` and `summarizers/`
+To help you get started, take a look at the predefined plugins located in the `metrics/` and `summarizers/` folders.

 ## Plugin folder structure